mahdieh1/GENet/README.md

 !pip install -r requirements.txt

 ### 3. Run the provided notebook:
-Upload the GEnet (1).ipynb file to your Google Colab environment and open it.
+Upload the GEnet.ipynb file to your Google Colab environment and open it.
 Run the cells sequentially to execute the code.

 ## Usage Examples
 Here are some basic steps to get started with GENet: